Russell replaces Hastings in Scotland squad

 The 25-year-old Kinghorn - a full-back for much of his career who is developing his game as a stand-off - and Thompson, the 23-year-old who has had little game-time for Glasgow, will be the other contenders to start at 10 against the All Blacks on Sunday.

-Ruseell's relationship with Townsend has at times been strained, no more so than in 2020 when the former Glasgow fly-half walked out on the squad prior to the Six Nations and publicly criticised his coach's methods.
+Russell's relationship with Townsend has at times been strained, no more so than in 2020 when the former Glasgow fly-half walked out on the squad prior to the Six Nations and publicly criticised his coach's methods.

 The pair reconciled and Russell, who has 62 caps, returned to the fold, but was dropped by Townsend from the starting line-up for last season's Six Nations finale against Ireland days after being one of six players to have an unauthorised night out at an Edinburgh bar.